Close menu Resources for... William & Mary

 Campus and Community Resources

-At William & Mary, the key resources include the Counseling Center, the Student Health Center, Residence Life, Dean of Students, Campus Ministries, and Campus Police.
+At William & Mary, the key resources include the Counseling Center, the Student Health Center, the Haven, Residence Life, Campus Ministries, and Campus Police.
 AVALON, the community sexual assault crisis center, offers individual and group counseling as well as trained rape companions to assist your friend.
 If your friend refuses to seek help and the crisis appears to be worsening, you may have to seek resources.
 Often, people who have been in crisis look back with true appreciation to the friends who cared enough about them to get help when they needed it.
 As a friend, you cannot be faulted for seeking help when genuinely concerned.
 In some ways, "a friend in need, is a friend in deed."

 • Campus Police, 911

-• 24 Hour Helpline, (757) 258-5051
+• 24 Hour Helpline - (757) 258-5051

-• Student Health Center, (757) 221-4386
+• Student Health Center - (757) 221-4386

-• Counseling Center, (757) 221-3620
+• Counseling Center - (757) 221-3620

-• Office of Residence Life, (757) 221-4314
+• Office of Residence Life - (757) 221-4314

-• AVALON Sexual Assault Companion Program, (757) 258-5051
+• AVALON Sexual Assault Companion Program - (757) 258-5051